piotrorlowski/frontend_challenge/README.md

 ![image](https://user-images.githubusercontent.com/23028687/119056746-82452000-b9cb-11eb-9724-a761095b813e.png)

-1. Data from csv is loaded into database.
+1. Data from csv is loaded into the database.
-2. Data is serialized with Django REST Framework and accessible at `/data/` and `/campaigns/` endpoints.
+2. Data is serialized with the Django REST Framework and accessible at `/data/` and `/campaigns/` endpoints.
-3. `/data/` endpoint is for fetching different (csv) data.
+3. The `/data/` endpoint is for fetching different (csv) data.
-4. `/campaigns/` endpoint is mostly for fetching campaings options for react select component (multiselect for selecting different campaigns).
+4. The `/campaigns/` endpoint is mostly for fetching campaings options for the react select component (multiselect for selecting different campaigns).
 5. There were 4 unique datasources, so I hardcoded them instead to fetch them from backend as it wasn't worth the effort at this point (file with extracted unique datasources can be viewed here https://github.com/piotrorlowski/frontend_challenge/blob/de3c41159c52cd5edbc267c4358f7fcd534cff73/datasource.txt, I removed it later as it wasn't needed).
 6. In contrary to datasources there were 1828 unique campaigns, so I extracted them and created data model for them to store in db (file can be visible here https://github.com/piotrorlowski/frontend_challenge/blob/de3c41159c52cd5edbc267c4358f7fcd534cff73/campaign.txt, I removed it later as it wasn't needed).
 7. I had to somehow control the number of requested objects, so I added 'Page size' input to manually control how many results I would like to get for data chart.